Fashion from the past, impacting the future.

 Like Women Up North, we too believe in the empowerment, safety and equality for all women, children and young people.
 Women Up North is a Northern NSW service for women, children and young people who have experienced domestic or family violence or abuse.
 We are based in the Northern Rivers, working from Grafton to Tweed Heads.

 1. Have a browse on our online store and add to cart.
 It feels good, to feel good about shopping.

-2. If you are a brand or store and are looking for a way to responsibly manage excess stock, or simply want to donate items, please send us an email.
+2. If you are a brand, store, designer or creative and are looking for a way to responsibly manage excess stock, or simply want to donate items, please send us an email to email@example.com.
 We can save you storage space in your studio or warehouse, and help you achieve greater social and environmental impact.

 4. If you are skilled in the areas of copywriting, photography, styling, event co-ordination or e-commerce and would like to donate some of your time, please send us an email at firstname.lastname@example.org.

 5. If you like what we are doing and have the capacity to help, please contact us to make a donation to help us grow!
 With your support, we have grand plans to play a key role in the sustainable fashion movement, whilst reaching our total fundraising target of $100,000 by the end of 2023.

 *social enterprises do not qualify for DGR status, so donations made to WFG are not tax deductible.